 Before we jump into the data behind exogenous ketones and endurance training, let’s get a better grasp of what exactly exogenous ketones do in the human body.

 Ketones are natural metabolite of fatty acid metabolism when carbohydrate intake is exceptionally low; naturally, endurance athletes who consume a large amount of carbohydrates produce very few ketones endogenously (within the body).
-This is precisely why KETO SWITCH™ is the perfect way for endurance athletes to reap the performance-enhancing benefits of exogenous ketones without having to eliminate carbs from the diet.

 A pioneer study conducted at the University of Oxford analysed 12 cyclists compared the effects of a non-nutritive beverage and a BHB beverage after depleting their glycogen stores through training.
 Each group was given glucose along with their respective beverages.